ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 The **SKYNET‑800** project is at the stage of **active automation**.
 We are not writing "temporary code" — we are building the foundation for a **future powerful analytical system** that must work with huge volumes of data in real time.
+We are a team — and a single developer — who decided to build Skynet from scratch.
+Not the one from the movie, but a real tool for time analysis.
+We are not joking, we are not mystifying.
+We are building a system that works.
 ---

 ### 🔄 Release Cycle